CodingItWrong/codingitwrong.com/workshops/rnweb/index.md

  );
 ```

 What about more complex situations?
 Let's say we want to put buttons above one another on small screens but put them next to each other on large screens.
 On the web you can accomplish this with media queries and breakpoints, but that's not built in to React Native.
+There are a lot of styling libraries for React Native, and some of them may provide built in breakpoint support.

-But I've created this library to help with that:
+If you don't already have a breakpoint option, I created a tiny library to help with this:

 ```bash
 $ yarn add react-native-style-queries